 The scientific programme for BGS Transfusion 2024 is in the early planning stages.
 Follow us on social media to receive updates when the programme is realeased.

 The social programme will include a light-hearted quiz on the first evening, with the gala dinner on the second evening.

-Set within its own peaceful lakeside grounds only two miles from the vibrant city of Nottingham, the Jubilee Conference Centre and hotel provides the perfect environment for the BGS Transfusion Conference in April 2020.
+Set within its own peaceful lakeside grounds only two miles from the vibrant city of Nottingham, the Jubilee Conference Centre and hotel provides the perfect environment for the BGS Transfusion Conference.

 Each full package will include:

 For those joining us for the day, you are entitled to free parking and wifi.
 Tea, coffee and lunch is also provided.

 Applications for BGS Transfusion 2024 are not yet open.
 Follow us on social media to receive updates.

 Please complete the form below to contact a member of the BGS Transfusion Committee.